Guidance » Guidance News

 ACT/SAT: Students interested in taking these tests should visit ACT.org or SAT.org for test dates, registration, and practice opportunities.

-Senior/Juniors: Stay active in college and scholarship searches.
+Seniors/Juniors: Stay active in college and scholarship searches.
 Create spreadsheets to help you organize information regarding deadlines, application requirements, and notes.
 Please schedule an appointment with Mrs. Ladd if you have questions or need assistance.

 College/University Application Window: Colleges and universities began accepting applications for the 2026-27 school year on August 1st.
 Seniors should keep a spreadsheet of application requirements for each school.
 Please see Mrs. Ladd if you have any questions about the application process.